khakhalin/notes/keywords/pandas.md

 Several options here:
 * **map**: `df.x = df.x.map(@function)`.
 For one-liners, works well with lambda notation.
 * `df.apply(@fun, axis=1)`, and it appears that with it one can write a function that is applied to every row of a dataframe, but I'm not quite sure.

+**Updating certain values in a column**
+The archetypical way seems to be using a `where` command, which is cool, but weird: first, it doesn't feel like a "where" keywords (it's more an "update" or "replace" kinda of a command), and second, the condition `where` gets is actually for those values that won't be updated.
+If the condition is true, `where` passes the value through, otherwise it replaces it with a default.
+Example: `df.x.where(df.x>0, -2)` will replace all values that are below zero with −2.
+Use `~` if need to flip the condition (some people even prefer writing it with a tilde, to make it more clear which values are updated, even tho it's obviously a mindhack).

 **Creating a new column from old columns:**
 There are least 6 different ways to do it, listed here from (arguably) best to worst: